 So there is this restaurant in Houston (where I currently live) called Peli Peli that serves South African food.
 My first time I was there I was told I HAD to try this dessert, Sticky Toffee Pudding.
-It’s a gorgeous date cake with a caramel sauce topped with vanilla ice cream unlike anything else I’ve ever had.
-At this point my world turned upside down.
-How had I lived so long without this in my life?
-What makes this wonderful combination of flavor?
-And most importantly, HOW ON EARTH CAN I MAKE IT AT HOME?!
+It’s a gorgeous date cake with a caramel sauce topped with vanilla ice cream and unlike anything else I’ve ever had.

 Slow Cooker Sticky Toffee Pudding

 From start to finish, this recipe takes about 4 hours, but it is so worth it.
 And it can be made in a slow cooker!
 Before I wax poetic too much longer, let me leave you with this: after trying this dessert, there is no going back.
 You will love me for it.

 Until next time. x